filoozom/swarm-airdrop-nodes/README.md

 # Show the options to run these scripts
 node index.js --help

+# Fetch the list of chequebooks deployed by the official factory and write it to data/chequebook.csv
+node index.js chequebooks

 # Fetch the list of trusted nodes based on data/initial-trusted.csv and write it to data/trusted.csv
 node index.js trusted